The Beach Boys Today!: "When I Grow Up (To Be a Man)"

 "When I Grow Up (To Be a Man)" centers on a boy’s anxiety about aging out of adolescence.
 Brian told the Birmingham Post, "When I was younger, I used to worry about turning into an old square over the years.
 I don't think I will now, and that is what inspired 'When I Grow Up'."
 In 2011, he recalled having a bleak view of his future when writing the song.
 In his 2016 memoir, Love wrote that the song was "probably influenced" by band publisher and father Murry Wilson, who frequently challenged Brian's manhood.

 The lyrics include the question, "Will I love my wife for the rest of my life?"
 This marked the first Beach Boys lyric to address falling out of love rather than entering or exiting a relationship.
 Critic Richard Meltzer cited the song as the moment when the Beach Boys "abruptly ceased to be boys".
 It was among the first rock songs to address impending adulthood and may have been the earliest U.S. top 40 record to include the phrase "turn on" ("will I still like the things that turned me on as a kid?").

 Granata wrote that the song "best exemplifies the [band's] musical growth" through its use of "odd sounds" and "full and round" vocal harmonies.
 Except for the harmonica, the instrumentation was performed by the group, requiring 37 takes.
-O'Regan highlighted the drum part for eschewing a conventional backbeat in favor of fills that interacted with the vocal rhythm.
-Each drum element, she wrote, functioned "horizontally as four separate parts, rather than a whole set working together."
+O'Regan cited the drum part for eschewing a conventional backbeat in favor of fills that interacted with the vocal rhythm; each drum element functioned "horizontally as four separate parts, rather than a whole set working together."